 Attend a Special Seasonal Event

 Attend the best events of the season with great food, music, and live entertainment for the whole family.
-December in Washington, D.C. means you'll have your pick of holiday shows and concerts while January brings everything from Martin Luther King, Jr. events to the Washington Auto Show.
+December in Washington, D.C. means you'll have your pick of holiday shows and concerts while January brings things like Martin Luther King, Jr. events.
 In February, experience Washington, D.C.'s Restaurant Week or attend a Wizards basketball game.
 March brings seasonal events like the St. Patrick Day parade and the National Cherry Blossom Festival.Continue to 8 of 13 below.

 08 of 13